Chris Turner (Texas politician)

-Christopher G. Turner is a Democratic member of the Texas House of Representatives, serving since 2013.
-Turner also served from 2009 to 2011.
+Christopher G. Turner (born October 10, 1972) is an American politician who has served in the Texas House of Representatives as a Democrat since 2013, representing the 101st district.
+Turner previously represented the 96th district from 2009 to 2011.

 Political career

 Turner previously worked for former Congressman Chet Edwards, and had a career as a public relations consultant.

 Texas House of Representatives

 Turner was elected chair of the House Democratic Caucus in 2013, a position he held until 2023.
-Texas Democrats consider Turner a potential future statewide candidate.
+Texas Democrats considered Turner a potential future statewide candidate.

 Representative Turner currently serves on the Redistricting (serving as vice chair), State Affairs, Sustainable Property Tax Relief - Select Study, and Ways and Means Committees.

+He would narrowly lose re-nomination in the March 2026 Democratic primary to Grand Prairie Mayor Pro Tem Junior Ezeonu.